Children's Stories

 Children with Cancer Fund Child Jumping Logo

-Oliver was diagnosed with Acute Lymphoblastic Leukaemia (ALL) in Sept 2021 .
+Oliver was diagnosed with Acute Lymphoblastic Leukaemia (ALL) in September 2021 .

-From Hastings Oliver was then transferred to Eastbourne and after a few nights there receiving fluids and blood transfusions with still no diagnosis we were transferred to the Royal Marsden .
+From Hastings, Oliver was then transferred to Eastbourne and after a few nights there receiving fluids and blood transfusions with still no diagnosis we were transferred to the Royal Marsden.

-Within 24 hours Oliver had had a bone marrow biopsy and the diagnosis .
+Within 24 hours Oliver had had a bone marrow biopsy and the diagnosis.

-A few weeks later , we had the news that chemo hadn’t brought Oliver into remission and that he could now go onto regiment c but that he will eventually need to have a bone marrow transplant .
-This was devastating for us as a family .
+A few weeks later, we had the news that chemo hadn’t brought Oliver into remission and that he could now go onto regiment c but that he will eventually need to have a bone marrow transplant.
+This was devastating for us as a family.

-Oliver was in hospital for 10 weeks .
-He has had a bumpy journey since being discharged with more stays and various tests and scans , but he is still in remission!
+Oliver was in hospital for 10 weeks.
+He has had a bumpy journey since being discharged with more stays and various tests and scans, but he is still in remission!

 CWCF have been so supportive and we have had so much fun with them .
-From the panto and party to Oliver getting the opportunity to go in a plane and even take control .
-Our wonderful wishes and Oliver’s 18th birthday wish .
-We can not thank them all enough .
+From the panto and party to Oliver getting the opportunity to go in a plane and even take control.
+Our wonderful wishes and Oliver’s 18th birthday wish.
+We cannot thank them all enough.
 The support they offer families in such a difficult time is priceless and we are so grateful.

 Oliver W